-Conference further instructs the National Executive to organise national action if the Government is unwilling to enter into discussion, up to and including strike action.
-(North Tyneside)
+Conference further instructs the National Executive to organise national action if the Government is unwilling to enter into discussion, up to and including strike action."

-Dan Lister to move: Anne Rycroft to second:
+Dan Lister moved, Anne Rycroft seconded:

-In bullet (i):
+"In bullet (i):

-Replace 'develop a national' with 'utilise the national 'Better Deal for Teachers".
+Replace 'develop a national' with 'utilise the national "Better Deal for Teachers",

 Add a new bullet (iv) to read 'secure equal pay rights and entitlements for supply teachers'.
 In bullet (v):